Need a report that reflects how COVID-19 has impacted this market and its growth?

 4.7.5 Intensity of Competitive Rivalry

-4.8 Insights on Integrated Logistics, Contract Logistics, 3PLs, and Project Logistics
+4.8 Insights into Integrated Logistics, Contract Logistics, 3PLs, and Project Logistics

 4.9 Spotlight on Other Segments, such as CEP, Last Mile Delivery, and Cold Chain Logistics